 How long does it take?

-When you contact us we will acknowledge receipt of your claim within 21 days and tell you if we have enough information to investigate it.
+When you contact us we will acknowledge receipt of your claim within 7 working days and tell you if we have enough information to investigate it.

 We expect to have finished our investigations of your incident within 40 working days and will tell you whether we consider ourselves to be able to successfully defend this matter in the courts or concede.